jrojas9206/workshop_pythonCV/section_1_pythonIntroduction/README.md

 ### 1.2.2 Virtual environment

-With Python you have a number of incredible tools, among them you will find that you can create a virtual environment.
+With Python you have a great number of incredible tools, among them you will find that you can create a virtual environment.
 A virtual environment helps you to have a safe environment for testing and development, and it is also an easy way to be under control of your dependencies.
 There are several tools available for creating a virtual environment, such as *conda* and *venv*.

 For this workshop we will use *venv* as our tool to create and manage our virtual environment.